satellitecomponent/Neurite/README.md

 # The Future of Neurite

 Neurite is a recursive environment for generating ideas.
-As we are in the middle of a rapid acceleration in AI developement, new tools to visualize and organize information will become ever more necessary.
+As we are in the middle of a rapid acceleration in AI development, new tools to visualize and organize information will become ever more necessary.

 🚧
 - Local LLM